tijme/reverse-engineering/LaFarge CrackMe 1.0/README.rst

 Instructions of author
 ^^^^^^^^^^^^^^^^^^^^^^

-Hello!

-This is a simple little crackme for newbies!

-I coded it like in...
-1 minute!
-Pure assembler!

 Rules:

-- U must make the nag messagebox desapear!
+- You must make the nag message box disappear.
-- U must make the right message to show!
+- You must make the right message box visible.
-- No jumps reversing
+- No jumps reversing.

 Goals:

-- Read the rules
-- Make a working loader
+- Make a working loader.
-- Make a working patch
+- Make a working patch.

-That's it!

-Get on with it!